Acceptd/ConstantContact/docs/Api/AccountServicesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$body = new \OpenAPI\Client\Model\AccountPhysicalAddress(); // \OpenAPI\Client\Model\AccountPhysicalAddress | Include all `AccountPhysicalAddress` properties required for the specified `country_code` and then update only those properties that you want to change.
+$body = new 'ConstantContact\Client\Model\AccountPhysicalAddress(); // 'ConstantContact\Client\Model\AccountPhysicalAddress | Include all `AccountPhysicalAddress` properties required for the specified `country_code` and then update only those properties that you want to change.
 Excluding a non-read only field from the request body removes it from the physical address.

 try {
     $result = $apiInstance->putPhysicalAddress($body);